Course Listings

 CMSC 215 | 3 Credits

-Course Desc: (Formerly CMIS 242).
-Prerequisite: CMSC 115 (or CMIS 141).
-Further study of the Java programming language.
-The objective is to design, implement, test, debug, and document Java programs, using appropriate development tools.
-Topics include object-oriented design, event driven programming, exceptions, recursion, arrays, and data structures.
+Course Desc: Prerequisite: CMSC 115 (or CMIS 141).
+An applied study of object-oriented programming in Java.
+The goal is to develop modular, reusable, and scalable software using classes, records, inheritance, interfaces, and generic types.
+Hands-on exercises and projects reinforce OOP concepts.
+Key topics include object-oriented design principles, Unified Modeling Language (UML), polymorphism, type-safe generic programming, exception handling, and secure coding practices.
 Students may receive credit for only one of the following courses: CMSC 215 or CMIS 242.

 Computer Systems and Architecture